 Obtaining Documentation of a Valid Marriage in Canada

-After the ceremony, you will need to obtain a certificate of that marriage.
+After the ceremony, you will need to obtain a certificate of your marriage.
 The U.S. government keeps track of what documents are considered legally valid from each country, and will reject your marriage certificate if it doesn't come from the proper source.
 For instance, the U.S. will not accept “small” or “short form” versions of Canadian marriage certificates.
-Check the "Country Reciprocity Schedule" to get further details on what documents from Canada it considers valid.
-(Choose Canada from the menu, then scroll down the page to “Birth, Marriage, and Death Certificates.”
+Check the State Department’s reciprocity schedule to get further details on what documents from Canada it considers valid.

 Obtaining Documentation of a Valid Marriage in the United States